Resource accounts for the Norwegian shelf as per 31.12.2024

 Contingent resources are proven oil and gas for which a production decision has not yet been made.
 Petroleum volumes in potential improved recovery projects are included in this category.
 The growth in the contingent resources category comes from both new discoveries and from changed resource estimates and new opportunities in fields and discoveries.
 Decisions are made every year to develop some of the contingent resources.
 They are then transitioned over to the reserves category.

-Contingent resources in discoveries amount to 261 MSm³ of oil and 233 GSm³ of gas.
-The total volume for undeveloped discoveries has been increased by 23 MSm3 of o.e. compared with last year's accounts.
-This increase results from exploration activity in 2023.
+Contingent resources in discoveries amount to 221 MSm³ of oil and 230 GSm³ of gas.
+The total volume for undeveloped discoveries has been reduced by 22 MSm3 of o.e. compared with last year's accounts.

 More than 60 per cent of all undiscovered resources are located in the Barents Sea